ant-design/ant-design-web3/packages/web3/src/solana/index.md

 ## Add more wallets

 To reduce the size of the package you're including, you need to manually configure the `wallets` to import the relevant wallets.
 You can export the necessary resources from `@ant-design/web3-assets` and `@solana/wallet-adapter-wallets`.
-If you don't find the resources you need, you can let us know by submitting a [Github issue](https://github.com/ant-design/ant-design-web3/issues).
+If you don't find the resources you need, you can let us know by submitting a [GitHub issue](https://github.com/ant-design/ant-design-web3/issues).
 You can also configure it yourself or submit a Pull Request to us for support.

 <code src="./demos/more-wallets.tsx"></code>